 What is Carrier Screening?

 Carrier testingCarrier testing can determine if a person carries one of the altered genes that cause a recessive disease.
 DNA carrier testing establishes the presences or absences of particular mutation(s).
 Enzymatic testing evaluates the level of activity of an enzyme, which when absent causes disease.
 In some diseases the enzyme test is not sensitive enough to determine carrier status.
-More is a type of genetic testing done to find out if you carry a geneOften referred to as the "unit of heredity."
+More is a type of genetic testing done to find out if you carry a change in a geneOften referred to as the "unit of heredity."
 A gene is composed of a sequence of DNA required to produce a functional protein.
-More for a specific genetic disease.
+More that can cause a specific genetic disease.
+Most often, being a carrier for one of these changes does not mean that you have the genetic disease yourself, but that you may have a chance to pass it on to a child.

 Depending on the type of carrier screening, the test could use a sample of blood, saliva, or tissue from inside the cheek.